Agathe48/robot_mission_3/README.md

 The `Radioactivity` object represents the radioactivity of an area.
 It has two attributes:
 - `zone`, which defines the area it belongs to and can only take three values ("z1", "z2", "z3")
 - `radioactivity_level`, which defines its level of radioactivity.
-It is a random number comprised between 0 and 0.33 for z1, 0.33 and 0.66 for z2 and 0.66 and 1 pour z3.
+It is a random number comprised between 0 and 0.33 for z1, 0.33 and 0.66 for z2 and 0.66 and 1 for z3.

 The `Radioactivity` object is placed in each cell of the grid to define our different areas.
 Its `zone` attribute then is used by our agents to determine which zone they are in.